codebounty/codebounty/readme.md

 ###Run Tests

-Run `grunt selenium` in one terminal to start the selenium server, `grunt server` in another, then `grunt test` in another.
+Run `java -jar tools/selenium-server.jar` in one terminal to start the selenium server, `grunt server` in another, then `grunt test` in another.

 ###Write Tests

-[Here](https://github.com/admc/wd#supported-methods) are the supported wd methods.
+[Here](https://github.com/admc/wd#supported-methods) are the supported wd methods**

+** wd's methods are wrapped in Dojo promises [here](https://github.com/theintern/intern/blob/master/lib/wd.js) by intern in a class called PromisedWebDriver.

 Discussion
 -----------